benidevo/vega-ai-extension/README.md

-# ProspecTor Job Capture Extension
+# Ascentio Job Capture Extension

 A browser extension that helps you capture and save job listings while browsing LinkedIn and Indeed.